malrase/malrase.github.io/source/city-guides/prague/index.markdown

 <a name="Bars"></a>
 ### Bars

 Beer is everywhere, and it's extremely cheap.
 You can easily get a pint for $1.30, and I'm sure even that would be considered expensive in some parts.
+The [Prague Beer Museum](http://www.praguebeermuseum.com) (note: it's not a museum) is **WHAT**

 There's a fair amount of Czech wine (usually from the [Moravia region](http://en.wikipedia.org/wiki/Moravia)), and places usually have a house white and red.
 It's pretty good stuff, and I'd recommend drinking some while you're here, as I don't think I've seen it in many other places.